TimMonko/urssi-docs/docs/docstrings.md

 Documentation of functionality via comments should be reserved for instances where the aforementioned code documentation is *insufficient* to understand what some lines are code are doing.
 Generally this explains as much *why* the implementation exists as it does *what* the implementation is.

-Other uses of comments include linking to references, such as external documentation, PRs, or explanations of
+Other uses of comments include linking to references, such as external documentation, PRs, or explanations of bug/fixes.

+`# TODO` can be used if you need to bookmark anything and is universal enough to be highlighted in some IDEs.

 ## Typing